eliastsoukatos/ai_contact_manager/README.md

 # VibeList

 A small demo application for importing Cognism CSV files into a SQLite database and displaying them with a PyQt5 GUI.
+The project now also supports PostgreSQL for storing and querying contacts.
 The project provides:

 * **csv_importer.py** – parses a CSV file and stores the contents in the database.
 * **db_manager.py** – manages the SQLite connection and schema.
 Contacts are